jac99/Egonn/README.md

 ### Training (training code will be released after the paper acceptance)

 First, download datasets and generate training and evaluation pickles as described above.
-Edit the configuration file *config_egonn.txt`*.
+Edit the configuration file *config_egonn.txt*.
 Set *dataset_folder* parameter to point to the dataset root folder.
 Modify *batch_size_limit* and *secondary_batch_size_limit* parameters depending on available GPU memory.
 Default limits requires at least 11GB of GPU RAM.

-To train the network, run:
+To train the EgoNN model, run:

 ```
 cd training